marielfrank/where2p/README.md

-# README
+# where2p

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+An app to help you find the closest public restroom.

 * Ruby version